Austin LaGrone

 There is also a secondary source, a philosopher named Kripke who states that there can’t be a private language, and he draws that argument out of Philosophical Investigations.
 So this is my sort of underhanded way of arguing with Kripke, saying, No, in fact we do have a private language, but it’s strictly bodily.
 That’s the only private language we have.
 Of course it doesn’t really defeat Kripke’s argument in any way, but it makes for a naughty ending.

-14H: I understand there’s also a story behind "Psalm", your other poem in the new issue of Fourteen Hills
+14H: I understand there’s also a story behind "Psalm", your other poem in the new issue of Fourteen Hills?

 AL: It’s a prompt that a friend gave me, for a sonnet poem, where you walk fourteen blocks and you write a line of poetry every block.
 You use three pieces of overheard language and three things that you observe along the way.
 The only principle rule is that you have to be somewhere interesting that you’ve never been before.